poppa/markdown-to-html/README.md

 ```

 In this case the default template will be used and all the Markdown source files
-will ge a corresponding HTML file in the output directory.
+will get a corresponding HTML file in the output directory.
 The directory
 structure in `sources` will be kept in `output`.

 All resources (css and images) in the HTML template file will be inlined in the
-resulting HTML files, to the HTML structure will be totally self contained.
+resulting HTML files, so the HTML structure will be totally self contained.

 ### Options